Oliviero Garlini

 His last four years of football at Ancona, Atalanta, Ascoli and Ravenna saw him score less and less and he finally quit professional football in 1991.

-In 1999 he was called by his friend Alessandro Altobelli to be team manager of Padova.
-But had to resign following a dramatic mistake.
-In the match between Padova and Varese in Serie C1, with Padova wining 2-0, the Manager Adriano Fedele called for the substitution of the only under-21 player left on the pitch.
-The problem was that the rules for Serie C1 that year indicated that at least one under-21 player had to be on the pitch at all time.
-The substitution cost them the game and the lost points cost them relegation.
+In 1999 he was called by his friend Alessandro Altobelli to be team manager of Padova but then had to resign following a dramatic mistake.
+In the match between Padova and Varese in Serie C1, with Padova winning 2-0, the manager Adriano Fedele called for the substitution of the only under-21 player left on the pitch.
+The problem was that the Serie C1 rules that year stated that at least one under-21 player had to be on the pitch at all times.
+The substitution cost them the game and the points lost ultimately led to relegation.
 Garlini theoretically was in charge so he was the guy who had to resign.

 Garlini played 67 games for Lazio (20 in Serie A, 38 in Serie B and 9 in Coppa Italia) and scored 19 goals (1 in Serie A and 18 in Serie B).